 b.
 Accompanying such article, as defined in the Federal Food, Drug and Cosmetic Act, 21 U.S.C. § 321(m).

 40. "Landing" means that point in time when seafood has been brought on-shore after harvesting.

-42. "License" means any license or permit issued by RIDOH pursuant to these regulations and applicable statutes.
+42. "License" means any license or permit issued by RIDOH pursuant to this Part and applicable statutes.

-43. "Licensee" means any person who holds a license or permit issued by RIDOH pursuant to these regulations and applicable statutes.
+43. "Licensee" means any person who holds a license or permit issued by RIDOH pursuant to this Part and applicable statutes.

 44. "Livestock" means any animal raised commercially or privately, excluding poultry, which can or may be used in and for the preparation of meat or meat food products.
-In these regulations, livestock includes so-called non-amenable animals raised for sale as food, including but not limited to buffalo, rabbits, frogs and turtles.
+In this Part, livestock includes so-called non-amenable animals raised for sale as food, including but not limited to buffalo, rabbits, frogs and turtles.

 45. "Major food allergen" means a major food allergen as defined by 21 U.S.C. § 321(qq).